cboettig/labnotebook/_posts/2013-06-06-what-I-look-for-in-software-papers.md

 I see papers about software packages primarily as invitations to review the software itself, not just the paper.
 I assume most other authors, reviewers and editors on this content share this implicit assumption, but I'd love to hear first hand from anyone else.
 When I review software, there are some pet peeves or faux pas that I see appear again and again, so I thought I'd take a moment to write them out here.
 (If you end up with a copy-paste of this at some later date, my apologies but I got tired of writing the same thing over and over again.
 And if it's not signed, then someone else also got tired of writing the same thing over and over again.)

 As I am almost always reviewing R packages, the software already meets some very basic standards required by submission to CRAN: dependencies and license stated, built-in documentation, passing some minimal automatic checks, etc.  (See the [CRAN Policies]() and the [Writing R Extensions Manual]() for details).
 This is great, as it clears the first few hurdles of installation, etc without much fuss, but still provides a bar that is by itself unacceptably low for published scientific software.
-Here is a list of the things I see that most often frustrate me, which range from rather minor pet peeves to absolutely essential elements.
+Here is a list of the things I see that most often frustrate me.
+This isn't intended as a style-guide or a comprehensive list of best practices.

+## Primary Issues

 ### Automatic tests